Best Things to Do in Nice in 3 Days- an Itinerary

 Have a look at the church, built in the 18th century on the model of a 12th-century church.
 Next, head for the city’s exotic garden and the ruins of a castle from the 12th century.
 Then go down to the beach via the Nietsche’s Path, where you’ll be able to enjoy the scenery and the spectacular view over the sea.

-You can easily get to Eze from Nice city center via the 82 bus.
+You can easily get to Eze from the Nice city center via the 82 bus.
 Head for Eze Village, not Eze Bord de Mer.

 Your next destination is Menton, nicknamed the pearl of France.
 Known for its cute streets and picturesque seaside, Menton and its historic center are the perfect places to wander around.
 Near the shore, you’ll find many small craft shops selling local products and handicraft (the town is famous for its lemon).